caiangums/aoc-2022/README.md

-# 🎄Advent of Code - Template
+# 🎄Advent of Code 2022

-> Opinionated template for solving [Advent of Code](https://adventofcode.com/) with JS
+> These are my solutions for [Advent of Code](https://adventofcode.com/) 2022

 ## Usage